 Pulling out a frame full of bees.
 We can’t tell the difference between a frame full of brood, honey or pollen yet.
 We didn’t look too closely to find out.
 We just wanted to get the bees in as quickly as we could.
 We knew it was best to place a frame full of brood and a frame of honey close to the middle of the new hive, leaving an empty frame between each of the newly-installed frames because the bees are more compelled to fill in empty spaces than to work outwards.
 We took a guess at which frames were full of brood and honey.

-Frame of brood in the middle, then an empty frame, then this frame of honey and so on.
+Frame of brood in the middle, then an empty frame, then a frame of honey and so on.

-Now it’s my turn to dump the stragglers into the hive.
+Now I dump the stragglers into the hive.
 That’s right, I tipped the box on its side, banged the box so the bees fell down to one side, then tipped it upside down and banged it again and the clump of bees fell into the hive.
 They didn’t seem to mind.

-It doesn’t look like much, but the bees don’t care, and having the glass top (with cardboard on top to block out the light) means we can look through the glass and watch the bees do their thing without bothering them.
+At this point we didn’t have all the parts for hive #2, so we had to put something together with scrap lumber and an old window pane.
+It doesn’t look like much, but having the glass top (with cardboard on top to block out the light) means we can look through the glass and watch the bees do their thing without bothering them.
+Exhibit A: